 Platinum climbs as tensions rise in South Africa

-Prices for platinum and palladium are climbing following reports of rising tension in South Africa's mining region.
+Prices for platinum and palladium climbed Tuesday following reports of rising tension in South Africa's mining region.

 Three miners working in defiance of a mining strike were killed in separate incidents over recent days in South Africa's platinum belt.
 The attacks come as mining companies increase efforts to break the four-month strike.
-Lonmin has appealed to workers to return to work and reportedly plans to reopen mines Wednesday.
+One of them, Lonmin, has appealed to workers to return to work and reportedly plans to reopen mines Wednesday.